-There is a single application procedure for the above awards.
+There is a single application procedure for ALL the above awards.
 The proposed supervisor is normally required to submit a form to support the student's application.

-Please note that you are not required to have registered your UROP with the Records Team when you apply for a bursary by this route.
+Please note that a student is not required to have registered their UROP with the Student Records team before they apply for a bursary by this route.
 Registering a UROP is a separate process and can be done nearer the summer (see the UROP website).

-The College's thanks goes to the EPSRC and BP for continuing to support UROP at Imperial College London.
+The College's thanks goes to the various sponsors for continuing to support UROP at Imperial College London.